willwillems/devsync-docs/quickstart.md

 ## Editor extension

-Install the editor extention by searching for "Devsync" in your editor's marketplace and installing it.
+Install the editor extension by searching for "Devsync" in your editor's marketplace and installing it.

 You can start the extension either by running the `Devsync: Start` command in your editor or by placing a `.devsync` file in your project root which will make it auto-start on launch.